 Risk description Scenario where risk is greatest Time horizon(s) Potential impacts (anticipated impacts pre-mitigation) Mitigations (transition plan actions integrated into strategy) Climate-related opportunities Opportunity for climate mitigation services Innovation and provision of digital and high-tech services that support customers to become more productive, Most significant under the Orderly scenario Most significant in the 5 and 15-year horizons Increased revenue from advanced and / or converged digital solutions This opportunity is integrated into our FY26 strategy.
 We have converged technology use cases in trial with customers.
 Our IoT business provides solutions to customers that deliver environmental benefits, with connections and revenues continuing to grow year-on-year. efficient, and sustainable.
 We have completed research on the key sectors where the greatest emissions reduction opportunities lie.
 We have partnered with NZTech to explore how to integrate these opportunities into New Zealand's second Emissions Reduction Plan.
-Climate-r Opportunities for climate adaptation services Present across all time horizons, bu across the follow ıt most material from IoT and customers that deliver er monitoring services, benefits, with connectior Our IoT business provides solutions to customers that deliver environmental benefits, with connections and revenues Providing services to enable customers to adapt to climate change, including environmental monitoring to track physical risks such as flooding, wind, fire etc. Disorderly 15-year which monitor climate risks continuing to grow year-on-year.
-In FY24 we bolstered our capability with the Hothouse 30+ year com acquisition of environmental IoT company Adroit, which now forms part of Spark IoT.
+Climate-r Opportunities for climate adaptation services Present across all time horizons, bu across the follow it most material Increased revenue from IoT and monitoring services, Our IoT business provides solutions to customers that deliver environmental benefits, with connections and revenues enable customers to Disorderly 15-year which monitor climate risks continuing to grow year-on-year.
+In FY24 we bolstered our capability with the Hothouse 30+ year acquisition of environme company Adroit, which n Spark IoT. company Adroit, which now forms part of